 Have You Been Injured in a Case of Medical Malpractice?

 If you believe that you or a loved one was recently the victim of medical negligence, you may be entitled to monetary compensation.
 Of course, the sooner you discuss your case with a dedicated attorney the better because that attorney can start to conduct the necessary investigation and work with you to develop a case strategy.
-The skilled attorneys at the Maryland-based law firm of Lebowitz & Mzhen, LLC have the dedication and experience you need to feel comfortable leaving your case in their hands.
+The skilled attorneys at the Maryland-based law firm of Lebowitz & Mzhen Personal Injury Lawyers have the dedication and experience you need to feel comfortable leaving your case in their hands.
 Call 61-654-3600 today to set up your free consultation.

 More Blog Posts:

 Man Sues Wal-Mart after Allegedly Faulty Boots Cause Serious Injury, Washington DC Injury Lawyer Blog, September 23, 2015